pkarsy/ds3231-toit/README.md

 ### Temperature
 > get-temperature

-returns the temperature in °C. Internally is updated every about 1 min (SN model).
+returns the temperature in °C as a float.
+Internally is updated every about 1 min (SN model).

 ### Clock drift
 > expected-drift